 Designed to be personalized, adaptable and highly accessible through virtual-learning opportunities, WE Teachers makes it easy for teachers to empower themselves and their students to lead change.
-The program’s unique offerings include an online teacher portal, curriculum and so much more.
+The program’s unique offerings include an online teacher resource platform, curriculum and so much more.
 Plus, with exclusive teacher awards, it focuses on driving long-term sustainable impact by celebrating teachers and their incredible work in the classroom, the lives of their students and the world.
 Find out more about WE Teachers and download an overview of the program here.

 According to one study, 94% of teachers spend more than $500 of their own money on school supplies per year.
 That’s why Walgreens and WE have developed the WE Teachers Award!
 To acknowledge the extraordinary teachers in our lives, there will be $250,000 awarded to teachers this academic year.

 If you know a deserving teacher, nominate them for a WE Teachers Award and give them a chance to receive a $500 Walgreens gift card to buy the supplies they need to empower their students.
 Or if you're a teacher yourself, apply below!

 The WE Teachers Award will only be awarded to an Educator who is a legal United States and Puerto Rico resident and at least 18 years of age at time of the nomination, who a) enters the Contest himself/herself or is nominated, and b) accepts the Prize if so selected.
 Click here for more details.